torryatco/Basilica/readme.md

 Note:

 1 the use of `max-width` on the body selector - we applied these to a wrapper div in the past.
 2 the `li > h4` selector.
-It is used to select elements with a _specific parent_.
+[A child selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Child_combinator) is used to select elements with a _specific parent_.
 In this case it will select `h4` tags _only_ when the immediate parent is an `li`.
 Compare this to `li h4`.
 Here's a [complete listing](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference#Combinators) of selector types in CSS.
 3 the [css variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*):

 ```css